pengkeng/Ruul/README.md

 ## License ##

-Ruul is free software distributed under the terms of the MIT license.
+Ruul is free software distributed under the terms of GPL.

 ## Information ##